When is the best time to accept an injury compensation offer?

 If you have instructed a personal injury solicitor you might receive the offer during the claims process.
 If you are dealing directly with the insurer, you may receive an offer directly.

-Are there any insurance company tricks I need to aware of?
+Are there any insurance company tactics I need to aware of?

 Making a pre-medical offers

-The practice of pre-medical offers is controversial and has been criticised in Parliament.
-So why do insurance companies still employ this strategy?
+Pre-medical offers are controversial and have been criticised in Parliament.
+So, why do insurers still use this tactic?

 Read more: